Soccer-Second-string Man United held by Young Boys | Sports-Games

 With little at stake, interim United manager Ralf Rangnick made 11 changes from the team which beat Crystal Palace on Sunday and if it was a chance for some of those left out of recent line-ups to stake their claim, few would have impressed.
 Rangnick's preference for high-intensity pressing football had been evident in the win over Palace but this, perhaps understandably given the unfamiliar selection, was a ramshackle display.

 One of those who did make a case for a starting place was Mason Greenwood and it was the forward who gave United the ideal start, producing a super volley from a Luke Shaw cross to put the home side ahead in the ninth minute.
-United were sloppy, though, and conceded several openings for David Wagner's Swiss side who drew level three minutes before the interval.
+Rangnick called Greenwood a "massive talent", praising him also for the work he did to set up Juan Mata for a chance for a second goal which the Spaniard was unable to make the most of the opportunity.

+United struggled to find any fluency after the break and Young Boys wasted several chance to win the game, most noticeably when Quentin Maceiras was found in space on the penalty spot but poked his shot wide.
+ACADEMY PRODUCTS

+Rangnick, who had handed starts to youngsters Amad Diallo and Anthony Elanga, introduced four academy products after the break included Charlie Savage, the 18-year old son of former Leicester City and Wales midfielder Robbie.
+"There were quite a few debuts and game time for players who desperately need game time.
+I wouldn't say I was happy but it was okay," Rangnick said of the performance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)